 In 1769, Washington introduced a resolution to the House of Burgesses calling for Virginia to boycott British goods until the Acts were repealed.

 After the passage of the Coercive Acts in 1774, Washington chaired a meeting in which the Fairfax Resolves were adopted, calling for the convening of the Continental Congress and the use of armed resistance as a last resort.
 He was selected as a delegate to the First Continental Congress in March 1775.

 Commander-in-Chief of the Continental Army

 After the battles of Lexington and Concord in April 1775, the political dispute between Great Britain and her North American colonies escalated into an armed conflict.
 In May, Washington traveled to the Second Continental Congress in Philadelphia dressed in a military uniform, indicating that he was prepared for war.

-Another factor was political.
-The Revolution had started in New England and at the time, they were the only colonies that had directly felt the brunt of British tyranny.
-Virginia was the largest British colony and deserved recognition and New England needed Southern support.
+Another factor was political: The Revolution had started in New England and at the time, they were the only colonies that had directly felt the brunt of British tyranny.
+Virginia was the largest British colony and New England needed Southern colonial support.